about 4 years ago - /u/Proteus505 - Direct link

 I would love to look at making more behemoth attacks elemental or make a bigger portion of it elemental to make elemental resistances mean more.
 I think it might make the game more intuitive since many players probably feel like using Frost armor against a Frost behemoth should give them a bunch of extra protection, but as you said, a lot of behemoth attacks do purely physical damage.

-over 3 years ago - /u/TravisDay - Direct link
+about 4 years ago - /u/TravisDay - Direct link

 Originally posted by Xardas_88